w3f/research/docs/Polkadot/security/censorship-resistance/index.md

 Another assumption is that the availability layer is robust, and that a collator can fetch the latest parablock directly from the availability layer (or the backer) within a reasonable time.
 Together, these conditions are enough to ensure the censored block is eventually produced.

-## How Aura Becomes Censorship-Resistant
+## How Aura becomes censorship-resistant

 The Aura protocol can become censorship-resistant by paying attention to the checks currently performed in the PVF (Parachain Validation Function), and by understanding the nature of a concrete attack.
 Regarding the current checks, which exist to stop a collator from fabricating or fast-forwarding its way past an honest block, there are two main points where Aura’s block authorship rights require a closer look.